Estecka/mc-Shifting-Wares/README.md

 Cartographers will remember each map they sell, and offer it again it the next time the same map trade comes up.
 The gamerule `shiftingWares.allowMapReroll` (disabled by default) will allow them to forget a map, after it has been sold at least once.

-The map's item name, or its translation key, is used to tell apart different types of maps.
+The map's item name, (or preferably, its translation key), is used to tell apart different types of maps.
+Since 1.20.5, the `item_name` is preferred over the `custom_name`.

 ## Technical details